trishume/sympy-wiki-with-svn/Pushing-patches.md

 For non-trivial patches it makes sense to wait until the patch has been under review for at least 24 hours before pushing, so others have a chance to state their objections.

+There are basically four things that you need to do before pushing anything in:

+1. Make sure all tests pass (if it is part of the main repo; for the webpage, make sure everything looks good and also that the pages are built).
+Do this for the merged/rebased version to make sure that that didn't introduce any errors.

+2. Make sure that all content has been reviewed (for example, make sure that the person didn't push in a new commit to the branch for review that you didn't notice).

+3. Make sure that no one else has any objections to the branch.
+Everything is based on consensus, so until one is reached, the branch cannot be pushed in.

+4. QA: That all new methods/functions/classes have some doctests showing how to use that.
+And that all new functionality is tested.